|

 bmake is interrupted, the commands for this

-target will be executed.
+target are executed.

 .MAIN